UWUVCI-PRIME/UWUVCI-Compatibility/README.md

 Those JSON Files will be used by the new [UWUVCI Website](https://uwuvci-prime.github.io/UWUVCI-Website/) to Display the Compatibility List.
 The Source Code for the UWUVCI Website can be found [here](https://github.com/UWUVCI-PRIME/UWUVCI-Website).

+All I did was add a game to the compatability list and do a PR.